Reading and writing data in R

 xap.list_tables()

-The following XAP function writes a data frame to a table in the Datasets tab.
-Note if a dataset with that name already exists, the function will overwrite it:
+The following XAP function writes a data frame to a table in the Database table tab.
+Note if a database table with that name already exists, the function will overwrite it:

 xap.db.writeframe(dataset, "dataset_name")